emptysea/quartztest/content/Artaus/Locations/Districts/Carthis.md

 ### The Eternal Silver Flame Gallery

-A luminous temple-gallery dedicated to Leinunya.
+A luminous temple-gallery dedicated to [[Leinunya]].
 Floating silver flames inspire artists and visionaries.
 Works created here are said to bear divine insight, and many journey here in search of their muse.

 ---